Varying-Vagrant-Vagrants/VVV/docs/en-US/migrating-vvv1.md

 A full provision should be run at least once during this process.

 If you'd like, run `vagrant provision` before making the changes to configuration described in this document.
-This will ensure that core packages are updated and allow you to use `vagrant provision --with-provision` for individual sites.
+This will ensure that core packages are updated and allow you to use `vagrant provision --provision-with` for individual sites.
 You can also wait until custom sites have been configured before running a full `vagrant provision` to handle everything at once.

 ## Preparation